The Andrew Turnbull Network

 H: Several segments of WV 20 west of Princeton have undergone minor realignments since the 1950s...including the 2-kilometre stretch that carries the highway to its present-day terminus at US 52 in Bluewell.
 The old alignment (red arrows) straddles both sides of WV 20's present-day routing (blue arrows), and is now designated as CR 20/8.

-I: From the 1940s until the 1970s, WV 20 continued beyond Bluewell, following a concurrency with US 52 north to Bramwell and then leading west to Virginia (Photo by the author, 2013.).
+I: From the 1940s until the 1970s, WV 20 continued beyond Bluewell, following a concurrency with US 52 north to Bramwell and then leading west to Virginia.
+Photos from this section are shown on the CR 120 page.

 Fractional spur roads